Periodic and aperiodic dynamics of flat bands in diamond-octagon lattice: The model and the dynamical protocol

 We have taken $\epsilon_{i}=0$, $i\in \{A,B,C,D\}$ being the 4 vortices of the diamond plaquette.
 One can extract all the interesting features about the band structure of the static system as well as driven system as presented in the next section.

 Now we shall describe the dynamical scheme.
-In our present work, we study the effect of a generic aperiodic temporal variation of the flux ${\theta}$.
+In our present work, we study the effect of a generic aperiodic temporal variation of the flux Hamiltonian ${\mathcal{H}}_{\bm{k}} (\theta)$.
 We consider the step-like driving protocols with a binary disorder in the amplitude of driving.
 Interestingly, one can easily recover the periodic limit from the above driving protocol without any loss of generality.
-We consider two Hamiltonian one with the magnetic flux $\theta_0$, ${\mathcal{H}}_{\bm k}(\theta_0)$ and another with the magnetic flux $\theta_1$, ${\mathcal{H}}_{\bm k}(\theta_1)$.
-The explicite driving protocol is given by
+We consider two Hamiltonians ${\mathcal{H}}_{\bm k}(\theta_0)$ and ${\mathcal{H}}_{\bm k}(\theta_1)$ in one time-period having magnetic flux $\theta_0$ and $\theta_1$, respectively.
+The explicit driving protocol is given by